Aarception/Mo-information-security-portfolio/README.md

 A description utilized by a different support agent to the one in that LLM context.

-This classificationof the nuance of complex human emotion and behavior is significant for ML/LLM training and significant for AI Alignment.
+This contribution to machine classifications of the nuance of complex human emotion and behavior is significant for ML/LLM training and significant for AI Alignment.

 ---
 If you notice in the following contemporaneus real-time LLM feedback I had as the engagement was taking place, the AI was incapable of contextualizing the circumstance with